Recommended Reading

 Brad Marshall

 We all face the issue of how to manage technology in our children’s lives.
-I found this good had some good tips.
+I found this book had some good tips.

 The author suggests that WiFi use shouldn’t be a given, but more a reward to be measured.
 The book made me investigate and become familiar with parental controls for WiFi and think about how to limit WiFi use in the house.